julieraptor/LIEE-DIFF-SVC-AI/README.md

 Existing artwork of the voice model character cannot be used without prior permission from the individual artists.

 Derivatives and heavily-inspired characters are prohibited.
+(Inspired designs must be credited to Julieraptor.)

 ### Commercial Use
 Contact the author for individual approval to use this voice model commercially.